 - Challenge: It may be scary because your boss is telling you it must get done, perhaps you are new to the company, you feel like it’s always you that has to say “no”, or you just don’t feel confident in challenging others.
 No matter how scary, you must find ways to explain and challenge issues in the current plan and present the facts.
 Bring your knowledge on the why, and how value can be brought safer and happier, where sooner may not be possible.

 - Estimates: Assess the impact and understand the changes needed.
 Estimate as a team, not as an individual and use the knowledge of others to help refine those estimates.
-Acknowledge estimates are always wrong but give them a good go with the information you have.
+Acknowledge estimates are not always correct, but gives us insight.

 - Order: Speak with the customer and understand the 1D priority – what is going to “bring better value sooner, safer and happier”, a one dimensional priority list.

-As Salesforce superheros we have to be bold, speak up, deliver value and bring knowledge.
-Conceptually it’s easy to understand, but as most things, hard to implement.
+As Salesforce superheroes we have to be bold, speak up, deliver value, and bring knowledge.
+Conceptually it’s easy to understand but, as most things, hard to implement.